papua new guineaPGKIM

 CO2 per TEU

-N/A - emissions data remains to be collected and assessed as part of ongoing environmental initiatives.
+N/A - emissions data in the process of being evaluated as part of environmental assessments.

 Carbon emissions efficiency